 If you need to stretch your legs, stroll through the coaches or walk to the cafe car and Sightseer lounges.

-Alternatives To Amtrak Coach Class
+Alternatives to Amtrak Coach Class

 Many regional trains have other options if you don’t think the coach class suits you, and long-distance trains have sleeping accommodations that provide privacy and more!